molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/scatterWithInteractions.md

       .text('UFO Sightings in ' + datasetGroup);
 ```

 11. The axes are now update correctly, but they're very abrupt.
 Let's a add some transitions, defining durations and easing.
-I encourage you to experiment with these, but here's the complete `dataSwap` function showing an example of what could be done here:
+I encourage you to experiment with these, but here's the complete `dataSwap` function showing an example of what could be done with `transition`, `duration`, and `easing`:

 ```
 function ready(error, data) {